About Us

 • The Department of English boasts one of the largest majors in WMU’s College of Arts and Sciences.
 But we have a small average class size (under 18) and a 10 to 1 ratio of majors to full-time faculty.

-• 91% of our graduates are engaged in post-graduation activity, primarily full-time employment and continuing education.
-Of those who were employed full-time, roughly 80% were both satisfied with their jobs and in positions directly related to their degree.
+• 94% of our 2024 graduates are engaged in post-graduation activity, primarily full-time employment and continuing education.
+Of those who were employed full-time, over 80% were in positions directly related to their degree.

 • Undergraduate English majors can focus on one of three areas: Creative Writing, Literature and Language, and Rhetoric and Writing Studies.
 Minors can choose one of four areas: Writing, Literature and Language, Rhetoric and Writing Studies, or World Literature.

-• In Spring 2023, we offered over 30 distinct courses.
-While many feature traditional topics and canonical writers, some recent classes include Climate Change and Culture, Tolkien and Middle Earth, Trans Women and Queer Literature, and Lexicography (the study of dictionaries!)
+• Each semester we offered over 30 distinct courses.
+Many feature traditional topics and canonical writers, while recent topics include Literary Publishing, AI Writing, Climate Change and Culture, Grant Writing for Social Impact, and Trans Women and Queer Literature.

 • We offer an Accelerated Masters (or 4 + 1) Program, in which undergraduate English majors can earn an M.A. with only one additional year of course work.

-• Our chapter of Sigma Tau Delta, the international English Honors Society, currently has around 50 members, including some who will receive funding to present at the 2023 Sigma Tau Delta national conference in Denver, CO.
+• Our vibrant chapter of Sigma Tau Delta, the international English Honors Society, currently has around 50 members.
+In the past three years, student members have attended and presented at national Sigma Tau Delta conferences in Denver, St. Louis, and Pittsburgh, all expenses paid.

 • Our graduate student-led Anti-Bias, Anti-Racism (ABAR) group fosters reflection and intentionality in matters of diversity, equity, and inclusion for department faculty, students, and staff.